Dhruvvvx17/Data-Structures-and-Algorithms/README.md

   - Push   - O(1)
   - Pop    - O(1)

-(assuming array implementation or linked list with pointer for a the top of the stack)
+(assuming array implementation or linked list with pointer for the top of the stack)

 **Various applications of stacks:**
   - Infix to postfix conversion